asilab/TMCompression/README.md

 --profile	Indicates programs that will receive through the tm number through the flag tm and will create a profile of that turing

 --dynprofile	Indicates programs that will receive through the tm number through the flag tm and will create a dynamical temporal profile of that turing

+--mutate        Indicates programs to print the nc of the mutation of a string starting with all zeros and performing mutations until its 100% mutated

 --StMatrix	Indicates programs to print the StateMatrix of a given TMs